web-infra-dev/rspack/website/docs/en/contribute/development/releasing.md

 ## Use of nightly/canary version

-The package name of the nightly/canary version of Rspack will be released after adding the `-canary` suffix, and needs to be used with the overrides function of the package manager npm/yarn/pnpm.
+The package name of the nightly/canary version of Rspack will be released after adding the `-canary` suffix, and needs to be used with the overrides function of the package manager such as pnpm, yarn, npm.

 Take pnpm as an example: